bushstas/classy-loader/README.md

 }
 ```

-In this mode you don't need to add a point for local prefix, one point for global one and two for class name without prefix.<br><br>
+In this mode you don't need to add a point for local prefix, one point for global one and two for class name without prefix.

-So in css files this principle works the same (you need to add the same points or not to add):<br><br>
+So in css files this principle works the same (you need to add the same points or not to add):
 None-automatic mode

 ```scss